loleik/6502-emu/README.md

 * Program counter behaviour in BCS.
 * Break flag behaviour.
 * Reordered status bits to be in line with documentation.
+* BCD not yet implemented.
+I've tried a bit but will come back to it instead.